gethynellis/Power-BI-Admin-/Labs/Module-1-Governance-and-Governance-Strategies.md

 Consider whether
 -  Your organisation currently provides training to your end users on Power BI
--  Do you have the processes and frameworks in place to support you.
+-  Do you have the processes and frameworks in place to support your governance strategy.
 If so, list them in your document.
 If not what could you implement to help?
--  Do you defined Power BI roles in your organisation that can make it eay for user to find help?
+-  Do you defined Power BI roles in your organisation that can make it easy for user to find help?
 -  Do you monitor compliance, if so how, what tools do you use?
 If not what do you think would be useful to monitor?